 ENG-098.
 Academic Writing

 Practice in writing for specific purposes and audiences to develop a coherent voice for engaging in academic and professional discourse; practice in writing with the support of computer technology; study of primary texts, models, and principles of expository and argumentative writing to develop critical reading, writing, and thinking skills; introductory bibliographic instruction and practice in writing that incorporates library research.

 ENG-120.
 Introduction to Literature and Culture

 An introduction to literature through critical reading, writing, and discussion of the major forms of literary and cultural expression.
 Students will explore works in various literary traditions and engage in a deep consideration of the diversity of human experience and identities.
 Major subtopic areas for the course will include: Reading Classical Traditions; Reading Great Works; Reading Cultural Crossroads; and Reading American Experience.
 Reading Classical Traditions: A study of major works from the ancient world to the Renaissance, emphasizing the impact these texts have had on our literary tradition and our culture.
 Reading Great Works: A study of major works since the Renaissance, emphasizing the principal modes of literary expression (poetry, drama, fiction and film).
 Reading Cultural Crossroads: A study of works emphasizing a variety of cultural values, intercultural relationships, global perspectives, and aesthetic experiences.
-Reading American Experience: Study of works from American literature, emphasizing the multicultural heritage and nature of American writers and American culture.
+Reading American Experience: A study of works from American literature, emphasizing the multicultural heritage and nature of American writers and cultures.

 ENG-190.
 Projects in Writing and Editing

 Independent projects in writing, editing, and peer consulting connected to the English program newsletter (ENG 190 A – Inkwell Quarterly), the student literary magazine (ENG 190 B – Manuscript), and the University Writing Center (ENG 190 C – Writing Methods), and our annual best essays publication (ENG 190 D - Kirby Canon).

 ENG-201.
 Writing About Literature and Culture